Use the POST HTTP method to create new records.

 }

-HTTP method to update existing records.
+Use the PUT HTTP method to update existing records.

-In the following we're using curl
+In the following example we're using curl to update an existing organisation record.

-only updating contact details.
+only updating an existing party record's contact details.

 Any details that are not included in the request body remain unchanged on the record.